5 Best Automation Testing Tools For Mobile (2022 Updated)

 Learning: Katalon supports keyword-driven, behaviour, and test-driven testing that are convenient for both seasonal and beginner testers.
 It also comes with code-assist utilities that handle code completion, object refactoring, and in-context reference.

 Set-up: You can sign up and start using the tool immediately.
 Also, while it’s codeless and great for beginners, it offers extensive script extension and customization for experts.

-Space: Katalon can be downloaded on Windows 7, Windows 8, Windows 10, macOS 10.11+, Linux (Ubuntu-based) and it occupies around 4-8GB.
-However, it has collaborated with Sauce Labs to offer a cloud-based experience that you can make use of.
+Space: Katalon is available on Windows 7, Windows 8, Windows 10, macOS 10.11+, and Linux (Ubuntu-based) and occupies around 4-8GB.
+However, it has collaborated with Sauce Labs to offer a cloud-based experience you can use.

 Cost: $599 upwards for a year

 So, those were the best automation testing tools for the web and mobile.
 As you can see, each of them come with their own set of features that’ll help you simplify your testing process.